 This will likely come down to personal taste.
 Do you want a more fitted look from your jacket or a looser, regular fit?
 Would you prefer a shorter jacket that sits at the top of the hips or one that goes a bit lower on your body?
 Make sure you know your measurements- what’s long for you may be medium or even short for someone else!

-Almost all ski jackets will come with a hood so you need to think about how it will work with your helmet and goggles, whether it is removable and if it has faux-fur trim if this can be removed for cleaning or when conditions dictate the trim to be impractical.
+Almost all ski jackets will come with a hood so you need to think about how it will work with your helmet and goggles, whether it is removable and/ or adjustable, and if it has faux-fur trim if this can be removed for cleaning or when conditions dictate the trim to be impractical.

 These are an extra piece of material attached to the cuff or your jacket that will pull out over your thumb creating a better weather seal before putting on gloves.